weiyit/portfolio/Final_Project_Part2.md

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.

-Text here!

 | Questions | A guy in MISM BIDA  | A girl in MISM | my girl friend |
 |-----------|---------------------|----------------|-------------|